Jaliborc/Unfit-1.0/README.md

  -------- | ----- | ------
 .IsItemUnusable(item) | The item name, [ID](http://wowprogramming.com/docs/api_types#itemID), [hyperlink](http://wowprogramming.com/docs/api_types#hyperlink) or [string](http://wowprogramming.com/docs/api_types#itemString) | boolean
 .IsClassUnusable(class, subclass, [slot]) | A class, subclass and inventory type as returned by [GetItemInfo](http://wowprogramming.com/docs/api/GetItemInfo) | boolean
-.Embed(object) | A table you want to embed the rest of the API into. | none
+.Embed(object) | A table you want to embed the rest of the API into. | nil

 ### Usage
 To access Unfit functions, simply retrieve it from LibStub: